AllenYLJiang/Local-Patterns-Generalize-Better-for-Novel-Anomalies/README.md

 Note that the pretrained weights for Image-attention Module are at: pretrained folder
 Saved results:
 The outputs for test set: Image_Module_output_features_test folder
-The outputs for training sest: Image_Module_output_features_train folder
+The outputs for training set: Image_Module_output_features_train folder